 In the U.K, the recently launched Breast and Cosmetic Implant Registry (BIR) also affords opportunities for registering cases of BIA-ALCL.
 The BIR was primarily designed to record the details of any individual who has breast implant surgery for any reason so that they can be traced in the event of a product recall or other safety concern relating to a specific type of implant, and requires explicit patient consent.

 Find out more

 - Consider the implant types- smooth versus textured.
-There is no one right implant for everyone
+Consider the different types of texturing available and what is most appropriate in your case.
+There is no one right implant for everyone but risks are different.